EBI-LRG/lrg-website/about.md

 2. RefSeqs reviewed and RefSeqGene released by NCBI

-3. Pending LRG created by NCBI and EBI
+3. Pending LRG created by NCBI and EMBL-EBI

-4. Experts in LRG region of interest contacted for input by EBI.
+4. Experts in LRG region of interest contacted for input by EMBL-EBI.
 For more on experts see above and http://lrg-sequence.org/lrg-collaborators.

-5. Transcripts reviewed by LRG curators at EBI.
+5. Transcripts reviewed by LRG curators at EMBL-EBI.
 Publicly available data from RefSeqGene and Ensembl is scrutinized for each transcript in the LRG region.
 Only transcripts with good biological understanding and essential for reporting variants will be included.
 Changes can be made to a pending record at this stage, if necessary

-6. Final review performed by LRG curators at EBI
+6. Final review performed by LRG curators at EMBL-EBI

 7. LRG published and collaborators informed

-EBI and NCBI are committed to developing the technical solutions, as well as computational and visual tools to work with LRG sequences.
+EMBL-EBI and NCBI are committed to developing the technical solutions, as well as computational and visual tools to work with LRG sequences.
 This enables all the information reported on an LRG to be integrated with the human genome reference sequence.